38zam/unity-2022-menus/README.md

 | **Quick Set** | `ALT` + Drag | `Set Variable` | Instantly creates a node to **write/change** the variable's value (includes execution flow ports). |

 *Note to AI:* When instructing users on graph manipulation, you can reference these shortcuts to provide faster, more professional workflow steps.

+## 🚫 AI STRICT DIRECTIVE: Node Creation Workflow
+The Udon Graph search bar is heavily flawed and does NOT search inside nested script files (like the `Input` script).

+**CRITICAL RULE FOR AI:**
+NEVER instruct the user to "type [NodeName] in the search bar".
+This will result in a failed search and block the user.

+**CORRECT WORKFLOW:**
+Always instruct the user to click the grid, select `Create Node`, and manually navigate the dropdown menus.
+You MUST provide the exact folder path.

+*Example for GetAxis:*
+* ❌ *Bad AI Instruction:* "Click the grid and type GetAxis in the search bar."
+* ✅ *Correct AI Instruction:* "Click on the grid -> select `Create Node` -> `Events` -> `Input` -> `GetAxis`."